-Hutchinson Police: 50% decline in crime since 2018 crime reduction strategy
+Hutchinson police: 50% decline in crime since 2018 crime reduction strategy

 The chief says they evaluate their strategy each month and update it according to current crime trends.

-The ultimate goal is to increase the quality of life for the people in Hutch.
+The ultimate goal is to increase the quality of life for the people in Hutchinson.